austin-putz/BLUPF90/Calculate_SE_AIReml/README.md

 It requires using the inverse of the AI matrix and getting partial derivatives.
 It's derived in a help file by Shogo Tsuruta.

 I created a help file that is understandable to new students with R code.
+The other PDF is from Klei and Tsuruta.